Emurgo/Emurgo-Research/ergo/Governance-Stake-Slashing-Pool-Spec.md

 4. Output #1 R4 is the result of the `Finalize Datapoint Function`
 5. Output #1 R5 is equal to: `[Input #1 R5] + [Epoch Prep Length] + [Live Epoch Length]`
 6. Output #1 R6 holds the address of the collector (who earns the extra payout).
-7. Output #1 R7 is a list comprised of the addresses of all of the successful oracles who provided a datapoint within the hardcoded margin of error (compared to finalized datapoint in R4 of Input #1).
+7. Output #1 R7 is a list comprised of the addresses of all of the successful oracles who provided a datapoint within the hardcoded outlier range (compared to finalized datapoint in R4 of Input #1).
 The addresses are acquired from the data-input [Datapoint](<#Stage-Datapoint>) box's R4.
 8. Output #1 R8 is the box id of Input #1.
 9. A payment box output is generated for every single oracle who's address is in the list in Output #1 R7.
 9. A (potentially second) payment box output is generated for the collector who's address is in R6 of Output #1.